 "Majority of these scanners have been equipped with the ability to scan UV imprints for enhanced security purposes, which would have a positive impact on reducing the frauds in cheque transactions," Paul added.

 Single feed scanners are now also being installed in bank branches in tier II and tier III cities.
-These bank branches with low capacity requirements are now moving towards adopting Cheque Truncation System, the researcher noted.
+These bank branches with low capacity requirements are now moving towards adopting the Cheque Truncation System, the researcher noted.

 Media Courtesy : Cxo Today